 When you contact us, please provide the following details:

-We will pass this information, excluding your membership number, to estate staff.
+We will pass this information to estate staff.

 If you have to change the date of your visit, you must advise us of the change before you go, in order that we can inform estate staff.
 Similarly, if you change your vehicle or the members of your party change, please let us know.